iridium-browser/iridium-browser-ubuntu/tools/traffic_annotation/bin/README.md

 We do not want every developer to have to build clang, and so we store pre-built binaries in a Google Cloud Storage bucket and retrieve them via gclient hooks.

-To roll new versions of the binaries, assuming you have write access to the chromium-tools-traffic_annotation bucket, run:
+To roll new versions of the binaries, you need to have write access to the chromium-tools-traffic_annotation bucket.
+If you don't, contact the OWNERS list in this folder, otherwise run:

 # On Linux:
 ```bash